Regional Activities

 FJMC INTERNATIONAL & MAR REGIONAL INITIATIVES

-Hersh Muchnick Leadership Training Institute
+MAR Hersh Muchnick Leadership Development Institute

 MAR-FJMC is committed to providing a significant number of leadership training seminars each year on membership, motivation, fundraising, programming.
 Also available is a Club Officers Manual that provides guidelines for building and maintaining a successful Men’s Club.

-Wellness Initiative
+Inclusion Initiative

 Yad Shel Chai